FULL DISCLOSURE: We have nearly two dozen Panini Redemptions pending with Panini.

 Before we get into the controversy and the lawsuit it caused, let’s cover some basic background.
 Panini America is the U.S. based subsidiary of the Panini Group, based in Modena, Italy.
 Founded in 1961, this global company has over 1000 employees, $640 million in annual revenue, and is one of the biggest players in the global sports trading card market.
 Today, they make some of the best high-end collectible cards.

 Redemption cards are a contentious issue when it comes to sportscard collecting.
 To have signed cards available for sale, trading card companies have to send the cards to athletes to be signed.
 When the players don’t sign the cards in time or don’t send them back to the company, playing card companies don’t want to give up the revenue, so they insert IOUs called Redemption Cards into their packs.
 Sometimes these cards are redeemed for the real card quickly, but sometimes it can take years.
 Even worse, in some cases, the card you get can be a different card that’s less rare and less valuable than the one you’ve been promised.

 WHAT’S THE CONTROVERSY?

 The law firm of Martzell, Bickford & Centola has filed a class-action suit alleging that Panini America hasn’t been fulfilling its redemption cards or honoring its promises to consumers.
-Lawyer Michael Roche hired the firm to file the suit on behalf of Panini America customers who tried to have their redemption cards fulfilled but didn’t receive their promised memorabilia, even in the extremely wide 4 to 8-month delivery window.
+Lawyer Michael Roche hired the firm to file the suit on behalf of Panini America customers who tried to have their redemption cards fulfilled but didn’t receive their promised memorabilia, even in the extremely wide 4 to the 8-month delivery window.

 Not only are the cards not being sent to customers on time, but Panini doesn’t actually guarantee the exact card or even the same player promised by a redemption card.
 They reserve the right to replace the promised card with a “comparable” card, with little detail on what they consider comparable (more on this later).